chrisefthalidis/Flight_Controller/README.md

 you will find on my GitHub page, which we can use to remotely control the quadcopter's altitude using the on-board potentiometer.

 P.S.
 These boards are not perfect in any way.
-They have a lot of design mistakes, as they were 2 of my first boards.
+They have a lot of design mistakes, since they were 2 of my first boards.
 I've learnt a lot since, and i keep getting better with each board that i design.
 If you have any questions, please contact me at chrisefthalidis@gmail.com